-At the inception of a contract, the bank evaluates whether the contract is or contains a lease.
-If the contract transfers the right to control the use of the identified asset for a specified period of time, the contract is or includes a lease.
-The Bank reflects a right-of-use asset and a lease liability in its financial statements at the commencement date of the lease.
+At the inception of a contract, the bank assesses whether the contract is a lease or includes a lease.
+If the contract transfers the right to control the use of the defined asset for a price, this contract is in the form of a lease or includes a lease.
+The Bank reflects a right-of-use asset and a lease liability in its financial statements at the date the lease commences.

 XIV.
-Explanations on leasing transactions (continued)
+Explanations on leasing transaction (continued)